Fall Hikes for Families

 Hurricane Hill

-Length: 3.0 miles, roundtrip
+Length: 3 miles, roundtrip

-Elevation Gain: 950 feet
+Elevation gain: 950 feet

 Wildflowers and changing colors can be found at Hurricane Hill.
 Photo by bzimmer.

+Rather than requiring young kids to climb to gain elevation, the trail to Hurricane Hill in Olympic National Park begins in alpine meadows and only gains a few hundred feet.
+Marmots and deer are likely to share the meadows and berries with you.
 The paved trail for the first mile and a half means that very little kids can enjoy this scenic place.
 Below are Port Angeles and the Strait of Juan de Fuca.
 Beyond is Vancouver Island, and to the east are the San Juan Islands and Mount Baker.
 To the south is the heart of the Olympics, wrapped in green forests and fall colors of flaming red and orange.
 The kids won’t care about the views if there are deer and marmots grazing on berry bushes around them.
-Alternative trails toward the Elwha River and Obstruction Point will enable you to get away from crowds.
-Don’t expect weather to be dependably consistent; storms can come in quickly here, so be aware that the Visitor Center is available for families.
+Be prepared for the weather; storms can come in quickly here and there is no longer a visitor center after the fire in 2023.

 Third Beach